Esther Rose (musician)

 Esther Rose is an American country musician based in New Orleans, Louisiana.

 Career

-Esther Rose began her career collaborating with musician Luke Winslow-King, to whom she was married from 2013 to 2015.
+Esther Rose began her career collaborating with musician Luke Winslow-King.
 In 2017, Rose released her debut album titled This Time Last Night.
 In 2019, Rose signed to Father/Daughter Records and released her second album titled You Made It This Far.
 On March 26, 2021, Rose released her third album How Many Times.
 Rose's fourth album, Safe to Run, was released on April 21, 2023, via New West Records.
+She released her fifth album, Want, on May 2, 2025.